wfondrie/cookiecutter-python-package/{{cookiecutter.package_name}}/CONTRIBUTING.md

 3. The Code of Conduct, Release Notes, and this Contributing document are markdown files that live in the root of the {{ cookiecutter.package_name }} repository.

-### Editing most documents

-The easiest way to edit a document is by clicking the "Edit on GitHub" like in the top right hand corner of each page.
-You'll be taken to GitHub where you can click on the pencil to edit the document.

-You can then make your changes directly on GitHub.
-Once you're finished, fill in a description of what you changed and click the "Propose Changes" button.

-Alternatively, these documents live in the `docs/source` directory of the repository and can be edited like code.
-See [Contributing to the code](#contributing-to-the-code) below for more details on contributing this way.

 ## Contributing to the code